Minimal lectures on two-dimensional conformal field theory: Conformal bootstrap

 \subsection{Operator product expansion and crossing symmetry}

 \begin{hyp}[Operator product expansion] ~ Let $(|w_i\rangle)$ be a basis of the spectrum.
 There exist coefficients $C^i_{12}(z_1,z_2)$ such that we have the operator product expansion (OPE)

-In a correlation function, this sum converges for $z_1$ sufficiently close to $z_2$. \end{hyp} While the linear equations of Section \ref{sec:cft} relate $N$-point functions to other $N$-point function, OPEs allow us to reduce $N$-point functions to $(N-1)$-point functions.
-The price to pay for this reduction is the introduction of OPE coefficients.
-Using OPEs iteratively, we can actually reduce any correlation function to a combination of OPE coefficients, and two-point functions.
+In a correlation function, this sum converges for $z_1$ sufficiently close to $z_2$. \end{hyp} OPEs allow us to reduce $N$-point functions to $(N-1)$-point functions, at the price of introducing OPE coefficients.
+Iterating, we can reduce any correlation function to a combination of OPE coefficients, and two-point functions.
 (We stop at two-point functions because they are simple enough for being considered as known quantities.)